 - Make the cream cheese frosting: In a large bowl, beat the cream cheese, butter, and vanilla extract on high speed until smooth, about 2 minutes.
 Beat in the powdered sugar until smooth, about another 2 minutes.8 ounces cream cheese, ¾ cup unsalted butter, 1 tablespoon pure vanilla extract, 5 cups powdered sugar

 - Once the cakes have chilled, use a large serrated knife to cut the dome tops off both cakes so they both have a flat top.
-You don’t need these dome tops so these can be used for snacking.

 - Place a thin layer of frosting (about 2 tablespoons) in the middle of a cake board or cake plate then place one cake (cut side facing up) on top of that frosting.